Clinical-Genomics/scout/docs/install.md

 # Install Scout
-This guide will walk you through how to setup a working instance of scout by cloning the repository from github and installing it with the "pip install command".
+This guide will walk you through how to setup a working instance of scout by cloning the repository from GitHub and installing it with the `pip install command`.
 For instructions on how to deploy Scout command line and server using containers check the [Deploy Scout in containers](containers) page
 The instructions are divided into multiple sections.
 One section describes how to set up a demo version with some cases just to see how it could look like.